tobiasbriones/blog/mathswe/eng/dev/gp/providing-templates-for-repetitive-general--purpose-projects-2024-09-20/index.md

 - A repository with project templates to copy-paste from.
 - A CLI to help with build steps.
-- A prototype, like the "Texsydo Web prototype," to validate requirements.
+- A prototype, like the "Texsydo Web prototype," while validating requirements.
 - Designing microfrontends.

 I will work with templates first to move on as fast as possible while